top of page

 .
 Start off with your dog standing and slowly move a treat in your hand to between their front legs slowly.

 .
-Using a clicker or treat reward them once they are in the bowing position and whilst doing this add a cue such as "bow" to reinforce the trick.
+Give them a reward them once they are in the bowing position and whilst doing this add a cue such as "bow" to reinforce the trick.

 .
 Practice regularly and hopefully it shall be reinforced.